Moth Removal in The North London Area and Hertfordshire areas

 The adult case bearing moth is brownish and has feathered ends to its wings.
 Each wing is 4-7mm long in width.
 Like all house moths they pose no direct health risks but can bring about notable damage, in its larval form, to natural product fibres and materials.
 It may also vary its diet to include synthetic materials if natural materials are not easily available.

-If you need sound advice or a rapid solution to your moth problem anywhere in North London or the surrounding boroughs – get in touch.
+If you need sound advice or a rapid solution to your moth problem anywhere in North London or Hertfordshire – get in touch.